Playland (New York): Amusement park

 Playland is home to the "Grand Carousel", a 1915 Mangels-Carmel carousel.
 It has four rows with 48 jumpers, 18 standers and three chariots.
 It was originally in New Haven, Connecticut, and moved to Playland when the park opened in 1927.
 The Grand Carousel has a rare band organ built by the Gavioli company in Italy.
 The organ enclosure features two male figures that strike bells in time to the music while the central female figure moves a baton.
 The Grand Carousel contains designs including those on the horses that are completely hand-carved and painted by Charles Carmel from Brooklyn, New York.
 The horses possess many unique traits that include elaborate "fish scale" blankets, inlaid gemstones, armor and lolling tongues on several.

 Playland is also home to one of only three racing carousels still in existence.
 The Derby Racer was built in 1927 for Playland by Prior & Church with horses carved by Marcus Charles Illions, a turn of the century New York carousel horse carver.
 The Derby Racer rotates at 25 mph – three times the speed of a normal carousel.
 The horses move back and forth as well as up and down, simulating a true gallop as it races around the track.
 The other "Derby Racing Carousels" are located at Cedar Point, in Sandusky, Ohio; and Blackpool Pleasure Beach, in Blackpool, Lancashire, United Kingdom.
 Playland also features an upcharge Go Kart track.

-Playland was used for some scenes in the Movie "Big".